-Figure 3 Extract from Submitted South East Lincolnshire Local Plan - Inset Map 5 - Holbeach (with key)
+Figure 3 Extract from South East Lincolnshire Local Plan (2019)- Inset Map 5 - Holbeach (with key)

 - 4.4.
-The northern boundary of the site runs to the south of the A17, and will be amended to follow the revised road line created by the implementation of the Peppermint Junction Improvement schemes.
+The northern boundary of the site runs to the south of the A17 and will be amended to follow the revised road line created by the implementation of the Peppermint Junction Improvement schemes.
 Similarly, the eastern boundary follows the current ditch line behind the footway along the A151, and this boundary will also be revised by the implementation of the junction improvement scheme.
 The southern boundary follows the southern line of a track along the field boundary, beyond which is a residential caravan site.
-The western boundary runs along the field boundary to a further field boundary, running approximately eastwards towards the A17. - 4.5.
-The north-east corner of the site is occupied by the Distillery Farm buildings, part of which are now occupied by Frontier, an agricultural supply firm.
-The farm house has been subject to residential tenancies unrelated to the use of the farm or Frontier.
-The existing buildings around Distillery Farm will be demolished in the longer term, with the potential to relocate Frontier, either within the FEZ or to another appropriate site.
+The western boundary runs along the field boundary to and subsequently to a further field boundary, running approximately eastwards towards the A17. - 4.5.
+The north-east corner of the site is occupied by the Distillery Farm buildings, part of which are now occupied by several businesses.
+The farm house has been subject to residential tenancies unrelated to the use of the farm or the existing business located on Distillery Farm.
+The existing buildings around Distillery Farm will be demolished in the longer term, with the potential to relocate existing businesses, either within the SLFEZ or to another appropriate site.
 The rest of the site is in agricultural use, characterised by fields, dykes, hedge lines and a small stand of trees set back from the A151 boundary.